 - 2.12.1.
-IORPs shall value other assets and other liabilities on a market consistent basis.
+IORPs shall value assets and liabilities other than technical provisions on a market consistent basis.
 No subsequent adjustment should be made to take account of the change in the own credit standing of the IORP when valuing financial liabilities. - 2.12.2.
-For the valuation of other assets and other liabilities IORPs should apply the provisions stated in paragraphs 2.12.3 to 2.12.11 to the extent possible and necessary.
-Based on the concept of materiality IORPs can deviate from these provisions for the valuation of assets and liabilities for items which are, individually or collectively, not material, e.g. by using values based on national accounting standards.

-- 2.12.3.
-Valuation assumption: IORPs shall value other assets and other liabilities based on the assumption that the IORP will provide occupational retirement benefits as a going concern. - 2.12.4.
+For the valuation of assets and liabilities other than technical provisions, IORPs should apply the provisions stated in paragraphs 2.12.3 to 2.12.11 to the extent possible and necessary.
+Based on the concept of materiality, IORPs can deviate from these provisions for the valuation of assets and liabilities for items which are, individually or collectively, not material, e.g. by using values based on national accounting standards. - 2.12.3.
+Valuation assumption: IORPs shall value assets and liabilities other than technical provisions based on the assumption that the IORP will provide occupational retirement benefits under a going concern premise. - 2.12.4.
 Paragraphs 2.12.5 to 2.12.11 shall apply to the recognition and valuation of assets and liabilities other than technical provisions and security mechanisms. - 2.12.5.
 Valuation methodology general principles